-Rutgers educates top-flight health care professionals, conducts research that produces greater understanding of the science of human health, serves the health care needs of millions, and informs health care practice and policy.
+Rutgers educates top-flight health care professionals, conducts research that produces greater understanding of the science of human health, informs health care practice and policy and serves the health care needs of millions through its clinical arm, Rutgers Health.

 Health Sciences Overview